ekzGuille/aws-solutions-architect-professional-notes/contenidos/Identity_and_Federation/identity_federation.md

 ## Web Identity Federation - Cognito
 * Can create IAM Roles with the least privilege needed
-* Once is logged with the 3rd party Identity Provider, you get a cognito token that has to be passed to STS to get granted temporary credentials
+* Once is logged with the 3rd party Identity Provider, you get a Cognito token that has to be passed to STS to get granted temporary credentials
 * Supports **anonymous users**
 * Supports **MFA**